parallax background

 Virtual Community for Moms

-However, we realize that not everyone has access to in-person support.
-Our statewide virtual moms communities are safe spaces for moms who have social service involvement to share ideas, resources, and encouragement with one another.
-Moms who have successfully reunified with their children serve as leaders within each community, facilitating positive dialogue with moms who are at risk for or have recently lost custody of their children to foster care.
+Our Moms Matter Facebook community is a private group.
+This safe space is for moms who have social service involvement to share ideas, resources, and encouragement with one another.
+Moms who have successfully reunified with their children serve as leaders within the community, facilitating positive dialogue with moms who are at risk for or have recently lost custody of their children to foster care.

 1Who can join?